AlbertoSONIC/3DS_Tic_Tac_Toe/README.md

 How to install:
 ===============

 You can install this app in many ways.
-As a Gateway's 3ds file, as a .cia file, it's also ready for Ninjhax!
+As a Gateway's 3ds file, as a .cia file, , as .3dsx and smdh files (for ninjhax) or with DownloadMii!
 You can find files below.
 Or you can just build it your self!
 Download all this repo to you computer and run BUILD.BAT (your system has to be properly configured or it won't build anything!)